Scowluga/105-RCACC/README.md

 - Teams: learn about the 4 major teams at 105: drill, band, shooting, and orienteering.

 <i>-- Resources -- </i>
 Need to report an absence?
 How about summer training applications?
 Get quick access to important cadet resources, without having to search online.
-Also includes uniform inspections Google Apps Script for senior cadets.
+Also includes instructions to download remind functionality, and uniform inspections Google Apps Script for senior cadets.

 <i>-- Find Us Online --</i>
 Interested?
 Want to learn more?
 Come find us on Facebook, our personal 105 website, and Instagram.
 105 is everywhere on the web!